 Depression is a very common human experience.
 People can experience a bout of depression that impacts their functioning sometime throughout their lifespan.
 In fact, the experience of depression does not discriminate.

 However, you may have heard of how depression affects other people, especially when they experience this for a long time.
 They tend to be sad for days without end, and their particular “glow” has vanished.
-This can be perhaps attributed to a particular experience, or situation, or event that has happened to them.
+These symptoms can be often be attributed to particular experiences, situations, or events that have happened to them.
 This is why seeking treatment, such as depression counselling is important.

 The Two Important Questions